coding-jn/Demo-Day/README.md

 ### Notes:

-More to be added and devloped soon!
+More to be added and developed soon!